hvdkooij/syslog2checkpoint/pfSense/readme.md

  ## WARNING: This will stop and restart your SmartCenter!!!

-Moredetails about the log format can be found on [Filter Log Format for pfSense 2.2](https://www.netgate.com/docs/pfsense/monitoring/filter-log-format-for-pfsense-2-2.html)
+More details about the log format can be found on [Filter Log Format for pfSense 2.2](https://www.netgate.com/docs/pfsense/monitoring/filter-log-format-for-pfsense-2-2.html)